 This workshop will be packed with hands-on instruction from renowned photographer, Susan Vogel, to help you grow your photographic abilities with newfound skills, techniques and proficiency.
 Mo-Ranch’s 500 acres are a beautiful setting on the North Fork of the Guadalupe River.
 Here, habitats include: aquatic, riparian areas, grasslands, oak-juniper woodlands and limestone hills, and we will make use of all of them.

 This workshop is tailored for serious photographers at any experience level who want to grow in your art and craft.
-The workshop will feature hands-on learning, demonstrations with native flora and fauna of the area, and will cover many subjects including discussions on:
+Photography in the Texas Hill Country features hands-on learning, demonstrations with native flora and fauna of the area, and will cover many subjects including discussions on:

 - Mastering exposure

 - Composing for impact

 - Perfecting color

 - Managing light

 - Focus stacking